Review: ‘Past Lives’ (2023), starring Greta Lee, Teo Yoo and John Magaro

 George enrolling in Job Corps is a decision that will change his life.
 George tells his mother about Job Corps, which would require him to move to Pleasanton, California.
 Nancy wants George to turn his life around from the crimes he’s been committing, so she encourages him to join Job Corps.
 She advises, “Do it right.
 Don’t come running back home because you miss me.
 Finish what you started.”

 At the Job Corps facilities, George and several other men have to sleep in one large room with separate beds.
-One of the other Job Corps enrollees is a guy named Desmond, nicknamed Des (played by John Magaro), who’s much older than George, probably by 10 to 15 years.
+One of the other Job Corps enrollees is a guy named Desmond, nicknamed Des (played by John Magaro), who’s about 10 to 15 years older than George.
 Desmond is vague about why he’s enrolled with Job Corps, but he’s an obvious alcoholic, since he’s frequently shown in the movie taking swigs from flasks of alcohol.

 George is standoffish to Desmond at first when Desmond tries to befriend him.
 George also loses his temper when Desmond plays music on a turntable while George is trying to study.
 But one day, the ice between them is broken when they sit at the same table in a cafeteria.